BrianHee/courseshare/README.md

 As we have plunged ourselves into an at-home lifestyle in response to the ongoing pandemic, many of us have inevitably become reliant on techonology for many of our communicative needs.
-The intentions behind developing Courseshare were to provide an educational platform that allows for effortless production and dsitribution of educational material that would otherwise be difficult under quarantine circumstances.
+The intentions behind developing Courseshare were to provide an educational platform that allows for effortless production and distribution of educational material that would otherwise prove to be difficult under quarantine circumstances.

 # 🧑‍💻 Demo